 As a founding member of the Open Society University Network (OSUN), CEU has established the OSUN Modular Doctoral Fellowship program.
 It supports junior faculty of select OSUN universities who wish to undertake doctoral studies at CEU while maintaining their academic positions and continuing teaching at their home university.
 The Fellowships are flexibly structured with intermittent periods of residential studies at CEU and cover tuition, travel and living stipends for residencies.

-The Doctoral School of Political Science, Public Policy and International Relations welcomes applications for the academic year 2022/2023 from junior faculty of the following institutions who wish to pursue a PhD in Political Science:
+The Doctoral School of Political Science, Public Policy and International Relations can receive applications from junior faculty of the following institutions who wish to pursue a PhD in Political Science:

 · Al-Quds University and Al-Quds Bard College of Arts and Sciences (Palestine)